Jumio/mobile-sdk-ios/docs/integration_document-verification.md

 ## Customization

 The SDK can be customized to fit your application’s look and feel via the UIAppearance pattern.
 Check out our sample project on how to use it.
+- General: disable blur, blur style, background color, foreground color, font
-* Navigation bar: title image, title color, tint color and bar tint color
+- Navigation bar: title image, title color, tint color and bar tint color
-* General: disable blur, background color, foreground color, font
-* Positive button (Submit): title color and background
+- Positive button (Submit): title color and background
-* Negative button (Cancel): title color and background
+- Negative button (Cancel): title color and background
-* Camera and flash toggle button: title color and background
+- Camera and flash toggle button: title color and background

+__Note:__ Customizations should be applied before the SDK is initialized.

 ## Delegation
-Implement the delegate methods of the [`DocumentVerificationViewControllerDelegate`](https://jumio.github.io/Mobile-SDK-IOS_pilot/Netverify/Protocols/DocumentVerificationViewControllerDelegate.html) protocol to be notified of successful initialisation, successful scans and error situations.
+Implement the delegate methods of the [`DocumentVerificationViewControllerDelegate`](https://jumio.github.io/Mobile-SDK-IOS_pilot/DocumentVerification/Protocols/DocumentVerificationViewControllerDelegate.html) protocol to be notified of successful initialisation, successful scans and error situations.
 Dismiss the SDK view in your app in case of success or error.

 ### Success
 Upon success, the scan reference is returned.